FusionAuth/fusionauth-site/site/_posts/2021-10-14-securing-asp-netcore-razor-pages-app-with-oauth-update.md

 ...
 ```

 Hit `control-C` to exit the application.
 Then republish it and start it up again.
 Visit `http://localhost:5000` and view your new page: click on "Secure".

-If you are looking at the GitHub repository, you can see the application at this point by looking at the [`setup-application` branch](https://github.com/FusionAuth/fusionauth-example-asp-netcore/tree/setup-application).

 We've added a page, but it sure isn't secure ... yet.
 Let's do that next.

 ## Login